EricLin7m/theEchoRoom/Time Table | Season 2.md

 | Apr 20  | 20:30-22:00 | @412 | Chenxi    | TBD          |   235563 |   000000 |
 | Apr 27  | 20:30-22:00 | @412 | Bingxue   | TBD          |   235579 |   777777 |

 This is a new session.
 We have 2 pre-sessions before the S2 Round 1 starts on Mar 9th.
+Jiaxi is the Manager of Sesssion 2.

 Pre-sessions:
 * Feb 23rd hosted by Chenxi